dialoguemd/covid-19/src/regions/ca/info/ca-nl/reporting.md

 - Runny nose;
 - Diarrhea;
 - Loss of sense of smell or taste;
-- Unexplained loss of appetite; or
+- Unexplained loss of appetite;

+OR

 - Small red or purple spots on your hands and/or feet.

 \* Signs of a fever include chills, sweats, muscle aches, lightheadedness